What is SPV in Finance?

 One of the main reasons for setting up an SPV is to raise funds.
 By creating an independent legal entity, sponsors can attract investors who may be more hesitant to invest directly in the sponsor’s business due to the associated risks.
 The SPV issues securities, such as bonds or asset-backed securities, to raise capital for a specific purpose, using the cash flows generated by the underlying assets to repay investors.

-Related Article: Is Beyond Finance Legit?
-Unveiling the Truth
+Related Article: What is Beyond Finance

 Structure and Operations of SPVs